amkdg/Dotfiles/README.md

 ## Installation
 Please note that this script does not overwrite any existing dotfiles of the same name.
 Save or remove them manually before running this script.

-1. Clone this repository using `git clone https://github.com/amkdg/Dotfiles.git`
+1. Clone this repository using `git clone https://github.com/amkdg/Dotfiles.git` and change your current working directory to it.
-2. Run the script using `bash Dotfiles/install.sh`
+2. Run the script using `bash install.sh`
 3. If you intend to use iTerm, refer to your operating system's manual to install [fonts](https://github.com/amkdg/Dotfiles/tree/main/Fonts) and manually import the [iTerm profile](https://github.com/amkdg/Dotfiles/blob/main/Dotfiles/Other%20(Not%20sourced)/iterm.conf.json) in preferences.

 ## Updating?